rossph3lan/Recipe_Cluster/README.md

 * I imported "Itim" from Google Fonts to use as my primary font and have "sans-serif" as my backup.
 I liked the simplicity in the styling.
 It is also easy to read.

-* For my headers on the pages i picked green as the colour again to match with my Navbar.
+* For my headers on the pages I picked green as the colour again to match with my Navbar.

 * Paragraphs are in black colour.
 I feel black is such a neutral colour and people are accustomed to seeing it.
-Its very easy to read.
+It's very easy to read.

 * The background colour of my pages is white.
 As it makes the features of the webpage stand out.
 Also, it works well for readability with the black text of my paragraphs.